 Margaret holds a BS from Georgetown University and an MBA from Thunderbird, the American Graduate School of International Management.
 She speaks French, Spanish, and a little Italian and has lived abroad on numerous occasions.
-Margaret is mom to Morgane Sienna, who is eight and loves yoga poses named after animals.
+Margaret is mom to Morgane Sienna, who is ten and loves yoga poses named after animals.
 In early 2007, Margaret, her husband David, Morgane and their two Boston Terriers Lola and Rocco all packed up and moved to Bozeman, Montana.
 They enjoy an active outdoor lifestyle in their mountain home.
 Margaret continues her life’s work of sharing yoga, while watching Morgane grow up learning to ski and horseback ride.
 Margaret and Morgane were featured as Cowgirl Yoginis in a 2009 JADE Yoga ad (at left).

 Her family spent every free minute at their private boy’s camp in Ohio; there she was able to discover and nourish her love for horses.
 She started teaching horsemanship when she was 12 years old; she's always been a teacher by nature.
 She chooses to teach through her horses - lucky her.
 After moving to Atlanta in 1981, Janice managed to continue with her love of horses and teaching while raising 3 daughters and starting a new business, Roswell Bicycles.
 Her introduction to Montana was on a vacation in 2001, and she immediately related to this special place.
 After all, she had always felt she was born in boots and jeans!
 After her last daughter graduated from high school, the move was made.
 Having lived here for the past 7 years, Janice has thoroughly enjoyed getting to know this beautiful place and the friendly people she's met, usually from the back of a horse.